I enjoy writing about a wide variety of topics that draw upon my decades of life experiences. I hope you enjoy reading my articles.

-Interestingly, scientific research has shown that the love chemicals are often released when two people endure a harrowing event together.
-It is not all that uncommon for two people that endure a life-threatening event together to feel in love afterwards.
+Interestingly, scientific research has shown that love chemicals are often released when two people endure a harrowing event together.
+It is not all that uncommon for two people to feel in love after experiencing a scary or dangerous event that they share.
 Of course, there is no need to have such an extreme experience with someone to develop reciprocal love.

 The following are some ideas to increase the chances someone will fall in love with you.